usnistgov/5gdeploy/docs/tgcs.md

 Client flags, starting with a subcommand such as `under-load`, are passed to `sockperf`.
 Server flags are passed to `sockperf server`.

-Similar to OWAMP, the filename that follows `--full-log` is set to a file in `~/compose/20230601/PREFIX` directory, which can be analyzed later.
+Similar to OWAMP, the filename that follows `--full-log` is set to a file in the stats directory, which can be analyzed later.

 The script cannot identify the traffic direction of each flow in the brief report.
 The script cannot gather summary information from the output.